How to make better Business Decisions

 Decision-making often feels like an art, a blend of intuition and experience.
 However, there's a fascinating science behind it, rooted deeply in the brain's intricate workings.
 Neuroscience, the study of the brain and nervous system, offers powerful insights into how we make decisions – insights that can transform how we navigate the complex landscapes of business.

-So, let's embark on this journey together, exploring the fascinating intersection of neuroscience and business decision-making.
+So, let's explore the fascinating intersection of neuroscience and business decision-making.
 Whether you're a budding entrepreneur or a seasoned executive, understanding the neuroscience behind your decisions can be your secret weapon in the competitive business world.

 The Brain and Business: Setting the Scene